ScottyLabs/wdw/react/lab/index.md

+---
+layout: guide
+title: React Lab
+subject: react
+---
-# Setup for Pausch Project
+# Pausch Project Setup
-WDW 2017 React Tutorial

 ## 0. Update Browser
 - Make sure that your browser is up to date, we highly recommend using Chrome for this project.